Tel-GPS/Ai_Project/README.md

 ## CI Pipeline

 Our tests automatically run on all branches upon commits and pull requests via our CI pipeline.
-See our [CI Pipeline Configuration](link-to-your-ci-config-file) for details.
+See our [CI Pipeline Configuration]([link-to-your-ci-config-file](https://github.com/Tel-GPS/Ai_Project/blob/main/.github/workflows/cml.yaml)) for details.

 ## Further Resources

-For a more detailed guide on our testing practices, including examples and conventions, please visit our [Comprehensive Testing Documentation in Confluence](Confluence-Link).
+For a more detailed guide on our testing practices, including examples and conventions, please visit our [Comprehensive Testing Documentation in Confluence]([Confluence-Link](https://amhex01.atlassian.net/wiki/spaces/PFEAI/pages/9371649/Comprehensive+Testing+Guide+for+PFE)https://amhex01.atlassian.net/wiki/spaces/PFEAI/pages/9371649/Comprehensive+Testing+Guide+for+PFE).

 ---